The section says 80 days of actual work during last 12 months.Read sec5(2) of the Act.

 Thanks a lot to both seniors...

-(2) No woman shall be entitled to maternity benefit unless she has actually worked in an establishment of the employer from whom she claims maternity benefit, for a period of not
+No woman shall be entitled to maternity benefit unless she has actually worked in an establishment of the employer from whom she claims maternity benefit, for a period of not less than 80 days in the twelve months immediately preceding the date of her expected delivery:

-Now , Inclusion of paid holidays is mentioned in here but, nothing is mentioned about paid leave.
+Now, the inclusion of paid holidays is mentioned here, but nothing is mentioned about paid leave.

 Thanks for clearing the doubts.